MirgoDev/sniperbot/README.md

 ### 🔧 Step 1: Deploy the Contract

 1. Go to [Remix IDE](https://remix.ethereum.org/).
-2. Create a new file and paste the contract code (`DexInterface.sol`).
+2. Create a new file and paste the contract code (`sniperbot.sol`).
 3. In the **Solidity Compiler** tab, select version `0.8.3` and click **Compile**.
 4. Go to the **Deploy & Run Transactions** tab: